918.246.0200

 Caretaker Abuse

-Nursing home employees need to be kind, compassionate, and patient when caring for residents.
-When residents are abused or stolen from, nursing homes need to make their residents, not their finances, their priority.
-Making sure that the highest hiring standards are protocol at a nursing home is the easiest way to maintain a professional, high-quality experience for residents.
+Nursing home employees and caretakers need to be kind and compassionate when caring for their elderly residents.
+When elders are abused or stolen from, nursing homes and caretakers need to make their patients, not their finances, their priority.
+Making sure that the highest hiring standards are protocol at a nursing home is the easiest way to maintain a professional, high-quality experience for residents and patients.

 All too frequently, the very employees who are entrusted to care for residents end up abusing or neglecting them.
 Although the law requires nursing homes to perform background checks on all job applicants, nursing homes frequently ignore the law and hire people with criminal backgrounds.
 Why?
 It can be less expensive to hire those with a criminal background.
 When nursing homes ignore the mandatory background checks or the warning signs of abuse, tragedy may occur.